Brand Positioning for Contract Manufacturing

 Probably the most critical element of cutting through in this crowded market, then, is brand positioning – how CMs differentiate themselves in the eyes of customers and prospects to achieve sustainable growth.

-Your market, your offering and your business strategy will determine the limits of where you can compete – but here are some general, and simplified examples of some brand positions you could assume.
+Your market, your offering and your business strategy will determine the limits of where you can compete – but here are some general, and simplified examples of brand positions you could assume.

 • The cheapest